 CZ uses your personal data to check whether you are required by law to take out the general insurance.
 Under the Healthcare Insurance Act, a health insurer must, in principle, accept any person for the general insurance if that person is required by law to have this insurance.

-For our most comprehensive additional dental insurance and for the insurance policy for persons residing abroad who are not obliged to have Dutch health insurance, CZ requests personal data concerning a person's health in the framework of the acceptance policy, to assess whether the person qualifies for the insurance he or she is applying for.
-Such personal data concerning health are assessed under the responsibility of, respectively, the dental advisor or the medical advisor.
+For our most comprehensive additional dental insurance, CZ requests personal data concerning a person’s health in the framework of the acceptance policy, to assess whether the person qualifies for the insurance he or she is applying for.
+Such personal data concerning health are assessed under the responsibility of, respectively, the dental adviser or the medical adviser.
 As a result of the assessment, the person applying for insurance may be offered a policy other than the one requested.

 Automated processing of the insurance application

-When you apply for the general insurance or additional medical expenses insurance, your personal data are processed in an automated system.
+When you apply for general insurance, additional medical expenses insurance or a ‘Verdragspolis’, your personal data are processed in an automated system.
 This system uses the information you entered on your application form, whether this was in print or in electronic form.

-Data concerning health may also be processed when you apply for a more comprehensive dental insurance package or the insurance policy for persons residing abroad who are not obliged to have Dutch health insurance, the processing may also involve personal data concerning your health.
+Data concerning health may also be processed when you apply for our most comprehensive additional dental insurance package.
 This will result in either your application being approved and you being able to take out the insurance, or in your application being rejected.
 You can always contact CZ to ask a question or submit a complaint about the automated processing of your application.
 Your question or complaint will be examined by a CZ employee.

 II.
 Concluding the contract and administering the policy

-CZ needs to have your personal data to conclude the contract with you for the general insurance and additional medical expenses insurance and to administer the policy and claims.
+CZ needs to have your personal data to conclude a contract with you for general insurance, additional medical expenses insurance or a ‘Verdragspolis’.
 Data concerning health are also needed to administer your policy and claims.

-By ‘administer your policy and claims’ we mean: determining whether you are entitled to healthcare and/or the reimbursement of this care; paying the healthcare provider; settling your claims; collecting premiums; determining how much you need to pay for the personal contribution and the compulsory and voluntary deductible; performing checks; combatting fraud (including through an internal registration system); claiming damages from third parties, including other insurers (such as the insurer of your travel insurance policy, the person who is liable for the loss or their liability insurer); survey insured persons on the quality of the care provided; improving services (including technical support); providing groups of individuals with information that is relevant to them; limiting any payment arrears the policyholder may have with the health insurer; ensuring that the policyholder no longer owes an administrative premium; handling complaints and disputes; and analysing data (including personal data) for risk management purposes (including keeping healthcare expenses in check) and for the purpose of purchasing healthcare.
+By ‘administer your policy and claims’ we mean: determine whether you are entitled to healthcare and/or the reimbursement of this care; pay the healthcare provider; settle your claims; collect premiums; provide services to you; determine how much you need to pay for the personal contribution and the compulsory and voluntary deductible; perform checks; combat fraud (including through an internal registration system); recover damages from third parties, including other insurers (such as the insurer of your travel insurance policy, the person who is liable for the loss or their liability insurer); survey insured persons on the quality of the healthcare; improve services (including technical support); provide groups of policyholders with information that is relevant to them; limit any payment arrears the policyholder may have with the health insurer; ensure that the policyholder no longer owes an administrative premium; handle complaints and disputes; and analyse data (including personal data) for risk management purposes (including keeping healthcare expenses in check) and for the purpose of purchasing healthcare.

 Exchanging data with third parties